Will-Hines/CPE551_FinalProject/README.md

 -- README.md (documentation)

 ## How to Run the Program
+1. Clone this repository into a new directory.
+2. Ensure all listed dependencies are installed on the current working installation of Python running the notebook.
+3. Ensure all files including the dataset files within the /data directory are present.
+4. Open and run all cells in the main.ipynb notebook in sequential order.

 ## Main Contributions of Each Team Member
 ### Danielle
-Wrote the main.ipynb and tests.py files and all test cases
+Wrote the main.ipynb and test.py files and all test cases
 ### Will
 Wrote data_analyzer.py and dataset_loader.py
 ### Jason